-Staff working at the Office of the IGIS (OIGIS) come from a range of fields – what we share is a strong sense of integrity, a commitment to the principles of accountability and effective oversight, and the desire to work collaboratively in a small independent agency.
+Staff working at IGIS come from a range of fields – what we share is a strong sense of integrity, a commitment to the principles of accountability and effective oversight, and the desire to work collaboratively in a small independent agency.

-As a small team, positions at the OIGIS do not come up often.
+As a small team, positions at IGIS do not come up often.
 When there are vacancies, positions are advertised on the APSjobs website and on this page.

 Find out more about working in our Office…

-“I’ve been with the OIGIS for about 18 months now and am certainly enjoying the role.
+“I’ve been with IGIS for about 18 months now and am certainly enjoying the role.
 My background is in investigations and oversight, and that is what drew me to the role in the first place.
 Once my security clearance came through, the on‑boarding process was smooth and well organised.
 My induction was a comprehensive and well-structured week, after which I was assigned to one of the oversight teams to undertake a discrete task.
 This work gave me a good introduction to the agency’s oversight role and its engagement with agencies under jurisdiction.
 Based upon my previous law enforcement experience, I was selected for a six‑month Immersive Development Placement working in one of the agencies anticipated to come within the Inspector‑General’s jurisdiction.
-This placement was designed to broaden the OIGIS knowledge of that agency’s intelligence functions and also to introduce that agency to the OIGIS role and our approach to oversight.
-Since returning from this placement I have been involved mostly in capacity building for the OIGIS’ anticipated future oversight role.
+This placement was designed to broaden IGIS knowledge of that agency’s intelligence functions and also to introduce that agency to the role of IGIS role and our approach to oversight.
+Since returning from this placement I have been involved mostly in capacity building for the anticipated future oversight role of IGIS.
 This work has involved developing and progressing a structured outreach and engagement program with agencies anticipated to come within jurisdiction.
 Simultaneously I have been developing a thematic inspection plan for oversight of an aspect of work across all our jurisdiction agencies.”

 - Assistant Director

-"Working at the OIGIS is insightful, captivating and interesting.
+"Working at IGIS is insightful, captivating and interesting.
 Although a lot of the detail of the work is highly classified, it’s about striking the balance between keeping the Australian Intelligence Community as transparent and accountable as possible, whilst maintaining the appropriate secrecy provisions and respecting the sensitive nature of what those agencies do on a day-to-day basis.
-Working in an inspections team at the OIGIS allows me to delve into the detail of everyday operational work that AIC agencies undertake.
+Working in an inspections team at IGIS allows me to delve into the detail of everyday operational work that intelligence agencies undertake.
 This is both interesting and complex and requires someone with a mixture of analytical, auditing, and investigative skills.
-The OIGIS is a professional, respectful, and flexible organisation when it comes to both how it treats stakeholders and its staff.
+IGIS is a professional, respectful, and flexible organisation when it comes to both how it treats stakeholders and its staff.
 I am proud to work for such an office and hope to continue doing so for many years."

 - Intelligence Oversight Officer